 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in cashbooks or financial ledgers.
 The Council uses the Rialtas accounting package to record its financial transactions maintaining a cash book for the current account at Natwest and a cash book for the HSBC community account.
 There is also a separate cash book for recording petty cash.
-In addition, cash books have been set up for recording transactions on investment accounts at the Buckinghamshire Building Society, Cambridge and Counties Bank, Hampshire Trust Bank, the CCLA public sector deposit fund.
-At this interim stage we:
+In addition, cash books have been set up for recording transactions on investment accounts at the Buckinghamshire Building Society, Cambridge and Counties Bank, Hampshire Trust Bank ans the CCLA public sector deposit fund.
+We have:

-- ➤ Reviewed the External Auditor's report on 2021/22 to confirm there were no matters arising requiring our follow up; - ➤ Agreed the opening Rialtas trial balance for 2022/23 with the 2021/22 closing trial balance to confirm records had been correctly brought forward; - Checked that a full and effective cost centre and nominal account code structure remains in place; - Confirmed, based on the Rialtas Ledger back-up provided to us for our interim review, that the Ledger was in balance by running a data check; - > Discussed with officers the arrangements for backing up the Rialtas Ledger which we understand is done regularly to a Cloud by the Council's IT provider; - Examined and verified one sample month's cash book account transactions on the main NatWest Current account (September 2022) by reference to supporting bank statements agreeing also the reconciliations completed at 31st August and 30th September 2022; and - ➤ Similarly agreed the cash book transactions in September 2022 for the HSBC community account to the statements and agreed the reconciliations at 31st August and 30th September 2022
+- ➤ Reviewed the External Auditor's report on 2021/22 to confirm there were no matters arising requiring our follow up; - Agreed the opening Rialtas trial balance for 2022/23 with the 2021/22 closing trial balance to confirm records had been correctly brought forward; - Checked that a full and effective cost centre and nominal account code structure remains in place; - Confirmed, based on the Rialtas Ledger back-ups provided to us for our interim and final reviews, that the Ledger was in balance by running a data check; - Discussed with officers the arrangements for backing up the Rialtas Ledger which we understand is done regularly to a Cloud by the Council's IT provider; - Examined and verified two sample month's cash book account transactions on the main NatWest Current account (September 2022 and March 2023) by reference to supporting bank statements agreeing also the reconciliations completed at 31st August and 30th September 2022 and 28th February and 31st March 2023; and - ➤ Similarly agreed the cash book transactions in September 2022 and March 2023 for the HSBC community account to the statements and agreed the reconciliations at 31st August and 30th September 2022 and 28th February and 31st March 2023.